shreyastaware/shreyastaware/README.md

 ## Hey, I'm Shreyas! 👋

+* ✍️ I write tech blogs on [Dev Community](https://dev.to/shreyastaware), [Hashnode](https://shreyastaware.hashnode.dev/), and [Hackernoon](https://hackernoon.com/u/shreyastaware).
+* 😎 You can also find me frequently vibe-coding, participating in hackathons or reading articles from anywhere and everywhere.
 * 📖 Currently, I'm reading [Computer Systems](https://www.amazon.in/Computer-Systems-Programmers-Randal-Bryant/dp/013409266X) by Bryant and O'Hallaron.
-* 👯 I’m looking to collaborate on open source projects.
+* 🤝🏽 I’m looking to collaborate on open source projects.
 * 💬 Ping me about anything.
 Always happy to help! ✋
 * 📫 How to reach me: https://shreyastaware.github.io/
 * ⚡ What I do apart from work: I am possibly reading another article off of [Arts & Letters Daily](https://www.aldaily.com/) or playing chess on lichess.